SilasMarvin/wasmind/actors/delegation_network/README.md

 # Delegation Network

-*A comprehensive example system demonstrating hierarchical AI agent coordination with Wasmind*
+*Hierarchical AI agent coordination with multi-level delegation*

 The Delegation Network is a collection of actors that enables multi-agent workflows where AI agents can spawn subordinates, delegate tasks, coordinate work, and manage complex projects autonomously.
-This system showcases how simple, self-contained actors can combine to create powerful coordination capabilities.

 ## Overview

-The delegation network solves the challenge of coordinating multiple AI agents working together on complex tasks.
-Instead of having a single agent try to handle everything, this system enables:
+The delegation network coordinates multiple AI agents working together on complex tasks.
+Instead of having a single agent try to handle everything, it enables:

 - **Hierarchical task delegation**: Managers can spawn specialized Workers and SubManagers
 - **Autonomous coordination**: Agents communicate and coordinate without central control
-- **Intelligent monitoring**: Built-in health checking and issue escalation
+- **Health monitoring**: Built-in health checking and issue escalation
 - **Flexible workflows**: Support for both simple delegation and complex multi-level management

-The entire system is built using Wasmind's actor primitives, demonstrating how message passing and actor composition can create sophisticated multi-agent behaviors.
+The delegation network coordinator manages the spawning and coordination of all agents in the hierarchy.

 ## Architecture

+### How It Works

+1. **Initial Setup**: The `delegation_network_coordinator` starts and manages the entire network
+2. **Agent Spawning**: Root Managers spawn SubManagers and Workers as needed
+3. **Task Execution**: Agents use delegation tools to communicate and coordinate work
+4. **Health Monitoring**: The coordinator monitors agent health and intervenes when needed
+5. **Completion**: Work flows back up the hierarchy with status updates and results

+### Agent Types

 The delegation network supports three types of agents in a hierarchical structure:

-### Agent Types

 - **Root Manager**: The initial agent you interact with - the top-level coordinator of all work
 - **SubManagers**: Mid-level managers spawned by the Root Manager to handle specific domains within larger projects